al-nwoks/beacon-creative/frontend/src/app/(dashboard)/README.md

 Each dashboard page uses the ProtectedRoute component with a requiredRole prop:
 - Client dashboard: `requiredRole="client"`
 - Creative dashboard: `requiredRole="creative"`
+- Admin dashboard: `requiredRole="admin"`

 ## Layout

 The group layout (`layout.tsx`) opts out of the global PublicHeader/PublicFooter chrome to provide a clean in-app experience.

+## Dashboard Components

+Each dashboard uses the DashboardHeader component which includes:
+- Logo linking to the appropriate dashboard based on user role
+- Search functionality
+- Messages dropdown with recent conversations
+- Notifications dropdown with recent alerts
+- Profile dropdown with settings and logout options